amlweems/wiced-history/README.txt

    * BCM943364WCDA  : Broadcom WICED Module with Atmel SAM4S16B MCU mounted on BCM9WCD1EVAL1
  BCM943341
    * BCM943341WCD1  : Broadcom BCM43341-based WICED Module with STM32F417 MCU mounted on BCM9WCD5EVAL1
+ BCM94343X
+   * BCM943438WCD1  : Broadcom BCM43438-based WICED Module with STM32F411 MCU mounted on BCM9WCD9EVAL1
+   * BCM94343WWCD1  : Broadcom BCM4343W-based WICED Module with STM32F411 MCU mounted on BCM9WCD9EVAL1
+   * BCM94343WWCD2  : Broadcom BCM4343W-based WICED Module with STM32F412 MCU mounted on BCM9WCD9EVAL1
  BCM4390
    * BCM94390WCD2   : Broadcom BCM4390 SiP-based WICED Module on BCM9WCD3EVAL1
- BCM43909
+ BCM4390X
+   * BCM943907WAE2_1     : Broadcom BCM43907WCD2 SiP-based WICED Module on BCM943907WAE_1
-   * BCM943909WCD1_3     : Broadcom BCM43909 SiP-based WICED Module on BCM943909WCDEVAL_1
+   * BCM943909WCD1_3     : Broadcom BCM43909 SiP-based WICED Module on BCM943909WCDEVAL_2
    * BCM943907AEVAL1F_1  : Broadcom BCM43907WLCSPR SiP-based WICED Module on BCM943907AEVAL1F_1
    * BCM943907WAE_1      : Broadcom BCM43907WCD2 SiP-based WICED Module on BCM943907WAE_1
    * BCM943903WCD1_1     : Broadcom BCM43903 SiP-based WICED Module on BCM9WCD8EVAL1
+   * BCM943903PS         : Broadcom BCM43903 Postage Stamp WICED Module on BCM943903WCD2_1
+   * BCM943907WCD1       : Broadcom BCM43907WCD1 SiP-based WICED Module on BCM943909WCDEVAL_2
+   * BCM943907WCD2       : Broadcom BCM43907WCD2 SiP-based WICED Module on BCM943909WCDEVAL_2

 Known Limitations & Notes
 ---------------------------------------------------------------------

- * Description - WICED_Audio: DUT resets if incoming call received/outgoing call initiated during Airplay streaming.
-   Workaround  - No work around
+ * Description - WLAN WPS Enrollee association failure Workaround  - None
    Resolution  - Targeting to be fixed in the next SDK release

- * Description - WICED_Audio: Play/Pause/FWD/BCKWD does not work with Mac Book Air and BTW.
-   Workaround  - No work around
+ * Description - Switching back and forth between two A2DP smartphone devices may result in audio not being heard properly Workaround  - None
    Resolution  - Targeting to be fixed in the next SDK release

- * Description - snip.email: Email is not being send shows error Workaround  - No work around
+ * Description - With display enabled on 43907WAE running dual_hf_a2dp app, device may reset when selecting a new track from the source playlist during streaming.
+   Workaround  - None
    Resolution  - Targeting to be fixed in the next SDK release

- * Description - snip.https_server: Showing error in console while opening the webpage Resolution  - Targeting to be fixed in the next SDK release

- * Description - snip.ping_webserver" is not working properly in debug mode, giving exceptional error also for snip.https client and demo.appliance apps
+ * Description - Bluetooth pairing/connection interoperability issues with BTW and Samsung Galaxy S6
-   Workaround  - No work around
+   Workaround  - None
    Resolution  - Targeting to be fixed in the next SDK release

- * Description - demo.temp_control: App stuck at the initial phase of booting up Workaround  - No work around
+ * Description - Track info update may not be reliable with A2DP and Airplay streaming on 43907WAE with display enabled Workaround  - None
    Resolution  - Targeting to be fixed in the next SDK release

- * Description - snip.thread_monitor not working properly in both release mode and debug mode Workaround  - No work around
+ * Description - Intermittent failures during WLAN TCP Tx/Rx throughput tests on BCM94390x platforms Workaround  - None
    Resolution  - Targeting to be fixed in the next SDK release

- * Description - Switching from Airplay to Bluetooth may result in silence if Bluetooth connection is established after the Airplay streaming has commenced.
-   Workaround  - Switching back a second time should resolve the issue.
+ * Description - TCP Bidirectional WLAN low throughput/stability issues on BCM4343x and 4390x
+   Workaround  - None
    Resolution  - Targeting to be fixed in the next SDK release

- * Description - Switching between Bluetooth music and Handsfree voice may fail after a few iterations Workaround  - None
+ * Description - BCM43438 P2P Group Client fails to associate with Group Owner
+   Workaround  - None
    Resolution  - Targeting to be fixed in the next SDK release

+ * Description - Enterprise Security PEAP Authentication failure to IAS and ACS Radius Servers Workaround  - None
+   Resolution  - Targeting to be fixed in the next SDK release

+ * Description - Enterprise security not supported on 4390x platforms.
+   Workaround  - None
+   Resolution  - Targeting to be fixed in the next SDK release

+ * Description - Factory reset failure after OTA upgrade on 43907 platform Workaround  - None
+   Resolution  - Targeting to be fixed in the next SDK release

- * Features not yet supported in WICED-SDK-3.5.2
+ * Features not yet supported in WICED-SDK-3.7.0
    - IAR Embedded Workspace native support

    - WAC procedure is not supported for AP mode with WEP security